-- maintenance activities including process unit startup, shutdown, and turnaround events; - fuel gas quantity and quality issues such as a fuel gas imbalance or out of range fuel gas heating value (Btu); - equipment failure and malfunction including process upsets; and - emergency conditions beyond the reasonable control of the Benicia Refinery or its operators caused by sudden, infrequent and not reasonably preventable equipment failure, natural disaster, acts of war or terrorism, external power curtailment, loss of utilities (e.g., power, cooling, steam, and instrument air), or fire; and - safety to prevent an accident, hazard, or release of vent gas directly to the atmosphere.
+- maintenance activities including process unit startup, shutdown, and turnaround events; - fuel gas quantity and quality issues such as a fuel gas imbalance or out of range fuel gas heating value (Btu); - equipment failure and malfunction including process upsets; - loss of a major process unit compressor; - equipment overpressure or other cause for relieving safety valves; - leaking or malfunctioning safety valves; - operator error; - emergency conditions beyond the reasonable control of the Benicia Refinery or its operators caused by sudden, infrequent, and not reasonably preventable equipment failure, natural disaster, acts of war or terrorism, acts of God, external power curtailment, loss of utilities (e.g., power, cooling, steam, and instrument air), or fire; and - safety to prevent an accident, hazard, or release of vent gas directly to the atmosphere.

 The original FMP specifically provided the background information required by the regulation regarding the Benicia Refinery, the Flare Gas Recovery System, and the associated flares.
-Specifically, the FMP includes a discussion of measures that the Benicia Refinery has implemented to minimize flaring, a review of recent historical rates of flare gas recovery and flaring events (1995 to 2010), a discussion of flaring that may continue to occur for safety and environmental reasons, and a review of the refinery's ongoing flare minimization procedures.
+Specifically, the FMP includes a discussion of measures that the Benicia Refinery has implemented to minimize flaring, a review of recent historical rates of flare gas recovery and flaring events (1995 to 2011), a discussion of flaring that may continue to occur for safety and environmental reasons, and a review of the refinery's ongoing flare minimization procedures.
 It is worth noting and emphasizing that over the past 30 years the Benicia Refinery has made continuous improvement with respect to flare minimization with dramatic improvement in recent years.